Julius Platzmann: From botany to comparative linguistics

-Platzmann allowed himself to conclude that any similarity between any word from any New World language and any word from any Old World language with a vaguely similar meaning was significant, when in fact the similarities were almost certainly due to chance.
+As can be seen by the combinations of language families in this table, Platzmann allowed himself to conclude that any similarity between any word from any New World language and any word from any Old World language with a vaguely similar meaning was significant, when in fact the similarities were almost certainly due to chance.

-In a letter to his fellow ethnologist Alice Cunningham Fletcher, Daniel Garrison Brinton describes this kind of work by Platzmann as "cranky" and clearly implies his opinion that it is bad work:
+Peetermans ascribes this work to Platzmann's belief in "the monogenetic origin of all humans and their languages" and that this belief "enabled him to gain some insight into the original human language of prehistoric times, die Sprache des Menschen 'the language of the human (being)', which is the mother tongue from which die Sprachen der Völker 'the languages of the peoples' all derive."

-I have just been reading Julius Platzmann's autobiographical pamphlet in which he explains why he republished so many Americana.
-The reason was, he wanted to prove that the Amer. langs. (all of them) are substantially the same as the Aryan, Semitic, African & Chinese tongues!
-He gives many examples of verbal identity.
-Such cranky productions are either sad or humorous, as you choose to take them.
-If I hear of any good article on the subject, I shall acquaint you with it.
+While Platzmann predicted that his work would be rediscovered and appreciated in the future, his contemporary linguists disregarded the value of what they evaluated as irresponsible etymological fancies.

 Collecting early missionary grammars and dictionaries

-Whatever his motivations, over the course of this research, he turned his considerable monetary resources toward building a private library of rare early grammars.
+Once he had rededicated his career to the topic of linguistic research, he quickly turned his considerable monetary resources toward building a private library of rare early grammars.
 He described his journey in collecting and republishing linguistic works as his "great, twenty-year, dilettante language study".
-(Van Hal 2020:72, translation) His life became almost exclusively focused on studying books in his collection, and he described himself as a near hermit:
+His life became almost exclusively focused on acquiring and studying books in his collection, and he described himself as hermit: (Note: Aber ich bin ein Einsiedler.
+Laßt mir diesen meinen Stand.
+Ich besinne mich wohl als Einsiedler.
+Ich nütze meinen Mitmenschen als Einsiedler.